Decoding Delay Guarantees of Space Regulated Multiple Access Random Wireless Networks using Successive Interference Cancellation: Delay analysis for cellular networks

 \subsection{Application to \texorpdfstring{\SIC}{SIC}~with i.i.d. fading}

-In the latter we provide deterministic guarantees such that the worst-case decoding delay $D$ is almost-surely smaller than the span $T$, in the absence of fading.
-Accounting for fading should lead to soften the constraints on decoding delays.
-In order to do so, one needs to compute some upper-bound on the distribution of fading and apply all spatial regulation methods accounting for the fading distribution.
+In the following, we provide deterministic guarantees on the probability the \SIC-decoding delay $D(x,\Phi)$ is almost-surely smaller than the span $T$, in the absence of fading.
+Accounting for fading should lead to soften the constraints on decoding delays in the foregoing, i.e. upper-bound the tail distribution of delays such as $\Pro$-almost-surely.
+We have done so with $\epsilon =0$ in the absence of fading.
 In \cite{feng2023spatial} such application is provided without \SIC.
-This is the purpose of this section.
 Note that the CF aspect of the network is not considered in this section.

-With i.i.d. fading of distribution $\mu$, and received power from $x\in\Phi$ to the typical receiver denoted $P_x = P_0 h_x \ell(\|x\|)$ where $h_x$ is the fading w.r.t. the channel between $x\in\Phi$ and the typical receiver.
-We suppose that the channel remains unchanged during one time slot, Hence the channel fading is assumed stationary with distribution denoted $\mu$.
+The received signal power from $x\in\Phi$ to the typical receiver is denoted by $P_x = P_0 h_x \ell(\|x\|)$, where $h_x$ is i.i.d. fading w.r.t. the channel between $x\in\Phi$ and the typical receiver.
+We suppose that the channel remains unchanged during one time slot.
+Hence the channel fading distribution is assumed fixed and denoted by $\mu$.
 Let us denote by $I_x = \sum_{w\in\Phi: P_w < P_x} P_w$ the sum of lower received power than $x\in\Phi$, namely the interference on $x\in\Phi$, we get the \SINR~expression

-Note that we suppose that for the duration of a time slot, the channel remains constant, hence $h_x$ is sampled once for each time slot.
-All we need to ensure is that \eqref{eq:defRLregulation} holds, which requires additional conditions on the fading distribution $\mu$, and more specifically its moment generating function (m.g.f.).
+Since we suppose that for the duration of a time slot, the channel remains constant, hence $h_x$ is sampled once for each time slot.
+All we need to ensure is that the Laplace transform of the rate $R(x,\Phi)$ is upper-bounded (see \eqref{eq:defRLregulation}), which requires additional conditions on the fading distribution $\mu$, and more specifically its moment generating function (m.g.f.).
 For the purpose of proving closed expressions, we fix the path loss function as $\ell(r) = \max\{1, Cr\}^{-\beta}, \beta >2$.
 The difficulty to apply ring regulation to \SIC~lies in the fact that received power is not only dependent on the distance to receivers but also from (random) fading.
-In this section, we look for $\zeta(\theta ; p) > 0$ such that
+In this section, we show in Proposition~\ref{prop:rateSpaceregulated}, that, under some conditions on the Laplace transform of $\mu$, there exists $\zeta(\theta ; p) > 0$ such that

 which is sufficient, in addition to the foregoing section, to provide delay guarantees.

 \begin{lemma} If \eqref{eq:defRLregulation} holds, the virtual decoding delay is such that $\Pro$-almost-surely. \end{lemma}